bengukalo/bengukalo/content/post/div_tips/index.md

 </div>

 Then, I found the [**website of Desirée de Leon**](https://desiree.rbind.io/post/2019/making-tip-boxes-with-bookdown-and-rmarkdown/).
 I recommend that you check it out on her website as well.
 She mentions that these div tips don't work on blogdown <mark> .md </mark> posts; but I'm quite stubborn and I really liked these so I struggled for a few days trying to make it work.

+&nbsp;

+## Steps for Creating the Custom Boxes

+Most of the steps will be the same with Desirée's but we'll take some additional steps while using the colorful boxes in our blog posts to make it compatible with <mark> .md </mark> extensions.

+First of all, you will need to create a CSS file if you do not already have it.
+If you are using blogdown with Hugo Academic theme, you need to follow the steps [**over here**](https://wowchemy.com/docs/customization/).
+All you need to do is to create an <mark>assets/scss/</mark> file in your root directory